 "I don't know.
 All I know is that we had three separate call-outs, something going on if you ask me."

 "You think?"
 Toby answered, but his usual biting sarcasm was less effective with the shadow of fear in his voice.
-He walked quickly back to the West Wing, intent on finding Ron and finding out what was happening.
+He walked quickly back to the West Wing, intent on finding Ron and getting answers.

 Josh blocked out the sounds of the sirens.
 It wasn't difficult as the sounds of Sam's moans were filling the ambulance.
 Sam was past being aware of where he was or who was with him.
 All he knew was that his head and stomach were exploding and every breath felt like his last.
 Josh kept hold of his hand anyway and continued to talk to him.
 The ambulance stopped and the doors swung open, the sudden sunlight making Josh close his eyes.
 He followed as far as he could but was turned away from the room that Sam was wheeled into and led to a waiting room.
 He sat down, stood up again and paced for a while before returning to his seat once more.